-If your personal injury claim is denied by the insurance company - whether it be your own insurance company or the company representing the person who is responsible for your injuries and other damages - the first thing that may benefit you and your family is to consult with a qualified personal injury attorney.
+If your personal injury claim is denied by the insurance company - whether it be your own insurance company or the company representing the person who is responsible for causing your injuries and other damages - the first thing that may benefit you and your family is to consult with a qualified personal injury attorney.

-The reality is, there could be a number of different reasons that the insurance company denied your claim.
-The insurance company could be contesting liability, or in other words, whether or not they are financially responsible for the losses you have suffered.
+The reality is, there could be a number of different reasons that the insurance company has denied your claim.
+The insurance company could be contesting liability, or in other words, disputing whether or not they are financially responsible for the losses you have suffered.

 Another reason that insurance claims can sometimes be denied is if the claimant has not submitted all of the necessary paperwork or medical records that would be used as evidence to support the injured person's claim.
+While insurance companies are certainly frustrating to deal with, knowing how to properly navigate the process can make all the difference in how an insurer cooperates with and responds to your claim.

 Why Insurance Companies May Deny A Claim